Accession | ARO:3000746 |

 Resistomes with Perfect Matches | Staphylococcus aureusg+p+wgs |

-Resistomes with Sequence Variants | Escherichia coliwgs, Klebsiella pneumoniaewgs, Staphylococcus aureusg+p+wgs, Staphylococcus epidermidiswgs |
+Resistomes with Sequence Variants | Staphylococcus aureusg+p+wgs |

-Classification | 10 ontology terms | Show + process or component of antibiotic biology or chemistry + antibiotic molecule + mechanism of antibiotic resistance + antibiotic efflux [Resistance Mechanism] + tetracycline antibiotic [Drug Class] + determinant of antibiotic resistance + efflux pump complex or subunit conferring antibiotic resistance [Efflux Component] + glycylcycline [Drug Class] + tigecycline [Antibiotic] + multidrug and toxic compound extrusion (MATE) transporter [AMR Gene Family] |
+Classification | 10 ontology terms | Show + process or component of antibiotic biology or chemistry + antibiotic molecule + mechanism of antibiotic resistance + tetracycline antibiotic [Drug Class] + determinant of antibiotic resistance + antibiotic efflux [Resistance Mechanism] + efflux pump complex or subunit conferring antibiotic resistance [Efflux Component] + glycylcycline [Drug Class] + multidrug and toxic compound extrusion (MATE) transporter [AMR Gene Family] + tigecycline [Antibiotic] |

 Parent Term(s) | 2 ontology terms | Show + regulates mepA + protein(s) and two-component regulatory system modulating antibiotic efflux [Efflux Regulator] |